How Much Per kWh Does Solar Energy Cost?

 - You plan to move very soon

-However, in most regions with rising utility costs, solar delivers a lower and more predictable cost per kWh.
+However, for most homeowners in areas with average or above-average utility costs, solar often provides a lower long-term cost per kWh.

-If your roof fails before your solar system does, you may have to:
+If your roof needs replacement before your solar system reaches the end of its life, you may have to:

 - Reinstall the system

-This is why more homeowners choose companies that evaluate roof and solar together.
+That’s why more homeowners are choosing companies that evaluate roofing and solar together.

 How to Calculate Your Own Solar Cost per kWh

-This gives you a realistic solar cost per kWh you can compare to your utility.
+This gives you a realistic number to compare against your utility rate.

 What Solar Cost per kWh Really Tells You